Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Introduction

-Image denoising methods can be categorized into either patch-based methods or pixel-based methods \cite{Alkinani2017}.
-Patch-based image denoising methods, such as \cite{Szlam2008, Zontak2011, Bougleux2009,Taylor2012,Aharon2006}, partition an input image into blocks, called patches, and process these patches locally in ``patch-space” to estimate the true pixel values of the original image \cite{Chatterjee2012}.
-While some denoising approaches, such as \cite{Bougleux2009, Hein2007, Katkovnik2010}, are based on patch-based discrete methods to smooth and denoise surface meshes, the other approaches, such as \cite{Singer2009}, are based on stochastic interpretation of nonlocal means as a diffusion process.
+Other than a few deep learning based image denoising frameworks that became existed in recent years, the image denoising literature is significantly dominated by non deep learning based image denoising frameworks.
+Non deep learning based image denoising methods can be categorized into two types: patch-based and pixels-based.
+Patch-based image denoising methods, such as \cite{Dabov2007,Elad2006,Lebrun2013,Buades2005,Yan2013,Szlam2008, Zontak2011, Bougleux2009,Taylor2012}, partition an input image into blocks, called patches, and process these patches locally in ``patch-space” to estimate the true pixel values of the original image \cite{Chatterjee2012}.
 Patch-based image denoising methods are well known for better performance in contrast to that of pixel-based methods \cite{Alkinani2017}.
 Patch-based image denoising approaches possess noteworthy advantages such as their efficiently smooth flat regions due to overlaps between patches, and their ability to preserve fine image details and sharp edges \cite{Alkinani2017}.
+Sparse 3-D transform-domain collaborative filtering \cite{Dabov2007}, abbreviated as BM3D, is the most popular denoising method that consists of two-stage non-local collaborative filtering in the transform domain.
+BM3D stacks similar patches into 3D groups by block matching and then these 3D groups are transformed into the wavelet domain.
+Then, hard thresholding or Wiener filtering with coefficients is employed in the wavelet domain followed by applying an inverse transformation of coefficients.
+Finally, the denoised version of the image is constructed by aggregating all the estimated patches.
+However, when the noise increases gradually, the denoising performance of BM3D decreases greatly and artifacts are introduced, especially in flat areas \cite{Fan2019}.